Secured-Pi/Secured-Pi/README.md

 ./manage.py runserver
 ```

 Then, go ahead and create a user account for yourself on the site.
-More instructions to come for:
+More instructions to come:

 (Just a high level overview is here for now)

 1) Setting up the Flask server